sourcegraph/handbook/content/engineering/enablement/delivery/managed/operations.md

 This isn't highly technical, and just boils down to discovery.

 You can find the instance's web URL by going to [this GitHub repository](https://github.com/sourcegraph/deploy-sourcegraph-managed), and looking at the customer's `terraform.tfvars` file.
 The value listed under `domain` is the URL you can use to navigate to the web-app.
+As for actually logging in, you will need to have account credentials shared with you via 1password.
+Ask #it-tech-ops in Slack.

 If you are running into a 403 forbidden error, you may be running into an exception...
 See if [this](https://docs.google.com/document/d/1E0E2t2voiPHh4EioBBJpyB-nXbJihm3bCyIct-pY2mc/edit) document address your needs.
 If it doesn't, you may need to seek additional help.